marciofva/FrondEnd-Cucumber-Java/README.md

 - Observation: It is possible to run it through prompt command by invoking the java file and passing these 3 parameters too;

+- It is possible to run it in two different ways such as:
+- 1 - By feature file directly;
+- 2 - By a runner using Cucumber;